WenzhaoZhu/Agent_Helper/README.md

 ## Updates
 ### June 11, 2024
 - Showing the number of characters in the text, excluding whitespaces only.
-- Import text from a file, not a variable anymore.
+- Importing text from a file, not a variable anymore.

 ## Requirements
 - re